Dynatrace/Dynatrace-workflow-samples/README.md

 ## AI Assistant Instructions

-If you're using GitHub Copilot, Cursor, Kiro, or other AI coding assistants to generate Dynatrace Workflows, comprehensive instructions are available in [.github/copilot-instructions.md](.github/copilot-instructions.md).
+If you're using GitHub Copilot, Cursor, Claude Code, Kiro, or other AI coding assistants to generate Dynatrace Workflows, comprehensive instructions are available in [AGENTS.md](AGENTS.md).
 This guide covers:
 - Workflow syntax and structure for all three formats (YAML templates, API JSON, Terraform)
 - Common workflow actions and patterns
 - Template expressions (Jinja2)
+- Pull request review guidelines
 - Best practices and troubleshooting
 - Complete examples